+What do learners need to learn?
 The role of individuals and the impact they can have when upholding health and safety and organisational policies in a workplace.
 The purpose and function of safety, environment and risk management systems.
+Reporting procedures and who to inform.
+How to interpret a health and safety management system (HSG65).
 How to interpret information from an Environmental Management System (EMS).